-A8 -Flexibility Term
+A8 - Flexibility Term

-- A8.1 The Chief Executive and an individual employee may agree to vary the application of certain provisions of this Agreement to meet the particular needs of a business unit in the ACTPS and of the individual employee (an individual flexibility arrangement). - A8.2 The Chief Executive and an individual employee may agree to vary, through an individual flexibility arrangement, any of the following provisions of this Agreement: - A8.2.1 Vacation childcare subsidy (clause B26 -) - A8.2.2 Family care costs (clause B27 -) - A8.2.3 Emergency duty (clause C16 -). - A8.3 The Chief Executive must ensure that the terms of an individual flexibility arrangement meet all of the following: - A8.3.1 They would be permitted if the arrangement were an enterprise agreement. - A8.3.2 They do not include a term that would be an unlawful term if the arrangement were an enterprise agreement. - A8.3.3 They will result in the employee being better off overall than the employee would have been if no individual flexibility arrangement were agreed to. - A8.4 The Chief Executive must ensure that the individual flexibility arrangement meets all of the following: - A8.4.1 It identifies the clause in A8.2 of this Agreement that the Chief Executive and the employee have agreed to vary. - A8.4.2 It sets out details of how the arrangement will vary the effect of the clause. - A8.4.3 It includes details of how the employee will be better off overall in relation to the terms and conditions of his or her employment as a result of the arrangement. - A8.4.4 It states the day the arrangement commences. - A8.5 An individual flexibility arrangement made under this clause must be genuinely agreed to by the Chief Executive and the individual employee. - A8.6 Except as provided in paragraph A8.7.2, an individual flexibility arrangement made under this clause must not include a provision that requires the individual flexibility arrangement to be approved, or consented to, by another person.
+- A8.1 The head of service and an individual employee may agree to vary the application of certain provisions of this Agreement to meet the particular needs of a business unit in the ACTPS and of the individual employee (an individual flexibility arrangement). - A8.2 The head of service and an individual employee may agree to vary, through an individual flexibility arrangement, any of the following provisions of this Agreement: - A8.2.1 Vacation childcare subsidy (clause B26 -) - A8.2.2 Family care costs (clause B27 -) - A8.2.3 Emergency duty (clause C16 -). - A8.3 The head of service must ensure that the terms of an individual flexibility arrangement meet all of the following: - A8.3.1 They would be permitted if the arrangement were an enterprise agreement. - A8.3.2 They do not include a term that would be an unlawful term if the arrangement were an enterprise agreement. - A8.3.3 They will result in the employee being better off overall than the employee would have been if no individual flexibility arrangement were agreed to. - A8.4 The head of service must ensure that the individual flexibility arrangement meets all of the following: - A8.4.1 It identifies the clause in A8.2 of this Agreement that the head of service and the employee have agreed to vary. - A8.4.2 It sets out details of how the arrangement will vary the effect of the clause. - A8.4.3 It includes details of how the employee will be better off overall in relation to the terms and conditions of his or her employment as a result of the arrangement. - A8.4.4 It states the day the arrangement commences. - A8.5 An individual flexibility arrangement made under this clause must be genuinely agreed to by the head of service and the individual employee. - A8.6 Except as provided in paragraph A8.7.2, an individual flexibility arrangement made under this clause must not include a provision that requires the individual flexibility arrangement to be approved, or consented to, by another person. - A8.7 The head of service must ensure that an individual flexibility arrangement made under this clause is made in writing and signed by the following:

-- A8.7 The Chief Executive must ensure that an individual flexibility arrangement made under this clause is made in writing and signed by the following: - A8.7.1 In all cases by the employee and the Chief Executive. - A8.7.2 If the employee is under 18 by a parent or guardian of the employee. - A8.8 The Chief Executive must give the employee a copy of an individual flexibility arrangement made under this clause within 14 days after it is agreed to. - A8.9 The Chief Executive or the employee may terminate the individual flexibility arrangement by doing either of the following: - A8.9.1 Giving written notice of no more than 28 days to the other party to the arrangement. - A8.9.2 Both parties agree in writing at any time. - A8.10 The right to make an individual flexibility arrangement under this clause is in addition to, and is not intended to otherwise affect, the right of the Chief Executive and an individual employee to make an agreement under any other provision of this Agreement.
+- A8.7.1 In all cases by the employee and the head of service. - A8.7.2 If the employee is under 18 by a parent or guardian of the employee. - A8.8 The head of service must give the employee a copy of an individual flexibility arrangement made under this clause within 14 days after it is agreed to. - A8.9 The head of service or the employee may terminate the individual flexibility arrangement by doing either of the following: - A8.9.1 Giving written notice of no more than 28 days to the other party to the arrangement. - A8.9.2 Both parties agree in writing at any time. - A8.10 The right to make an individual flexibility arrangement under this clause is in addition to, and is not intended to otherwise affect, the right of the head of service and an individual employee to make an agreement under any other provision of this Agreement.